The Importance of a Proper Rain Gutter Slope

 If you notice that water stands on your roofing instead of draining, check your clogs and clean away any debris impeding the flow of water.

 If that doesn’t solve the problem, mark the top of your gutter at the point farthest from your downspout.
 Use a tape measure to mark a second spot 10 feet closer to your downspout, checking that the line between the two marks is level as you go.
-This second mark should be at least half an inch higher than the first one; otherwise, it’s a sign that your gutter isn’t sloping sufficiently and needs repair.
+This second mark should be at least half an inch higher than the first one.
+Otherwise, it’s a sign that your rain gutter slope isn’t sufficient and needs adjustment.

 If your gutters don’t pass the rain gutter slope test, you’ll need to have them realigned or possibly replaced, as sometimes older gutters can’t stand up to the pressure of being pried off your house and reattached.
 A professional installer will make sure that your new gutters meet the slope test and drain away all the excess rain that’s been plaguing your home.